Cloud-Temple/yaani/README.md

 A special 'ALL' keyword is provided in order to load the entire piece of information from Netbox.

+In case a host has no name in Netbox, it is named after its Netbox ID, prefixed by its object type.

 #### Example
 ```